London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 What This Means If You're Considering Selling

 Sellers who are pricing based on what a neighbour sold for in 2023 — or on an automated online estimate — are relying on the wrong data.
-In the $700,000 to $1.2 million range, properly positioned homes in established neighbourhoods are still achieving within 1 to 2% of the asking price.
+In the $700,000 to $1.2 million range, properly positioned homes in established neighbourhoods are still achieving between 1% and 2% of the asking price.
 Homes priced on outdated assumptions are sitting, accumulating days on market, and ultimately selling for less than they would have if positioned correctly from day one.

 The cost of that gap isn't theoretical.
 It's measurable — and it shows up on your closing statement.